Academic dress in the United Kingdom: Cap

 The academic cap or square, commonly known as the mortarboard, has come to be symbolic of academia.
 In some universities it can be worn by graduates and undergraduates alike.
-It is a flat square hat with a tassel suspended from a button in the top center of the board.
+It is a flat square hat with a tassel suspended from a button in the top centre of the board.
 Properly worn, the cap is parallel to the ground.

 The mortarboard may also be referred to as a trencher cap (or simply trencher).
 The tassel comprises a cluster of silk threads which are fixed together and fastened by a button at one end, and fixed at the centre of the headpiece.
 The loose strands are allowed to fall freely over the board edge, typically falling over the left front side of the cap.
 Often the strands are plaited together to form a cord with the end threads left untied.

 There is a mourning version of the square cap to mourn friends and family relatives.
 Instead of a button and tassel, two wide ribbons are drawn from corner to corner of the top board forming an 'X'.
 Where the ribbons intersect a rosette of ribbon is attached.
 There could also be 9 ribbon 'butterflies' at the back part of the skull to indicate mourning for the Sovereign, another member of the Royal Family, or the University Chancellor.

 In many universities, holders of doctorates wear a soft rounded headpiece known as a Tudor bonnet or tam, rather than a trencher.
 Other types of hats used, especially in some universities in the UK, are the John Knox cap (mostly at Scottish universities), the Bishop Andrewes cap (a reinvention of the ancient form of the mortarboard, worn by Cambridge DDs) and the pileus (at Sussex).
 In some universities, such as Oxford, women may wear an Oxford ladies' cap.

 For Catholic — and some Anglican — clergy, the traditional black biretta may be worn in some circumstances instead of the mortarboard.
-Those clerics who possess a doctorate wear the black biretta with four ridges — instead of the usual three — and with piping and pom of the color of the discipline, thus, e.g., emerald for canon law, scarlet for sacred theology, etc.
+Those clerics who possess a doctorate wear the black biretta with four ridges — instead of the usual three — and with piping and pom of the colour of the discipline, thus, e.g., emerald for canon law, scarlet for sacred theology, etc.